QWERTYghri/Conquest/doc/Dev_Doc.md

     * Resources: Depends on country
     * Factory output: Output of resources.

+### Difficulty Settings
+There are three difficulties that act as a modifier to the incremented values in the system.
+These modifiers affect the following

+1. Easy: Doesn't change anything and your income stays the same
+2. Medium: 25% of your income is subtracted
+3. Hard: 50% of your income is subtracted

 ### Political Ideologies
 The game features 7 different political ideologies with their own benefits and negatives